From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Introduction

 UltraFedFM is adapted to various ultrasound imaging modalities, modes, qualities, and clinical tasks.
 To accommodate the diverse features of different modalities, we propose a dynamic ultrasound image masking approach based on the specific texture features of organs and lesions.
 Additionally, we incorporate a random image corruption branch within the masked image modeling process to handle low-quality images commonly encountered in real-world scenarios.
-Furthermore, we use simple yet effective image transformations to generate simulated ultrasound images, aiming to address the uneven distribution of scan patterns in the pre-training dataset (see Method for details).
+Furthermore, we use simple yet effective image transformations to generate simulated ultrasound images, aiming to address the uneven distribution of scan patterns in the pre-training dataset.

 We conduct extensive experiments to evaluate the performance of UltraFedFM.
 To provide a fair and comprehensive evaluation, we collect and curate the largest ultrasound evaluation benchmark, covering the two most common ultrasound clinician tasks (i.e., disease diagnosis and lesion segmentation) with 11 sub-tasks from 19 ultrasound datasets.
 Several fully-supervised methods and a state-of-the-art USFM \cite{USFM} are utilized for comparison.
 Experimental results demonstrate that UltraFedFM outperforms all baselines, achieving an average area under the curve (AUROC) of 0.927 for disease diagnosis and a dice similarity coefficient (DSC) of 0.878 for lesion segmentation.
 Notably, UltraFedFM outperforms ultrasonographer clinicians with intermediate levels (e.g., 4-8 years of clinical experience) and achieves comparable performance to high-level (e.g., more than 10 years of clinical experience) ultrasonographers in the joint diagnosis of 8 common systemic diseases.
-Moreover, we perform a thorough investigation to demonstrate the generalizability of UltraFedFM to new modalities, its stability against input perturbations, and its interoperability.
-With these capabilities, UltraFedFM provides a reliable model for clinical tasks, making it a pioneering solution for advancing ultrasound AI across institutions, regions, and clinical tasks.
+Furthermore, UltraFedFM leverages the principles of federated learning, enabling continuous model updates without the need for centralized data aggregation.
+This capability ensures the model to be further trained using private data from different institutions while preserving privacy and adhering to data protection regulations.
+By avoiding direct data sharing, UltraFedFM addresses critical privacy concerns and fostering collaboration across institutions.
+With these capabilities, UltraFedFM provides a reliable model and making it a pioneering solution for advancing ultrasound AI across institutions, regions, and clinical tasks.